GTMStack

 Every SEO tool gives you a keyword difficulty (KD) score from 0-100.
 These scores are directionally useful but frequently misleading for B2B.

-I’ve seen pages with DA 25 outrank DA 80 sites for B2B keywords because the high-DA sites were publishing generic content that didn’t match the searcher’s specific context.
+We’ve seen pages with DA 25 outrank DA 80 sites for B2B keywords because the high-DA sites were publishing generic content that didn’t match the searcher’s specific context.
+The KD score said 75.
+The actual difficulty was closer to 20 because nobody had written a good answer to the specific question.

 When assessing keyword difficulty, look at these factors instead of (or in addition to) the KD score: